Aboriginal Heritage Office Staff

-Phil Hunt, Archaeologist
+Phil Hunt, Acting Manager

 He has been involved with cultural and natural heritage conservation for many years, with participation in such diverse projects as mapping areas of cultural heritage in Peru and Russia and surveying endangered snow leopards in Mongolia, as well as leading Aboriginal site surveys and preparing site management plans in many regions of Australia.